 This course presents an opportunity to conduct an in-depth graduate level study of issues in contemporary art as it relates to the Christian artist's perspective.
 The precise subject matter and parameters of this course will be supplied as appropriate by the professor.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 We live in an era of visual culture, and it is crucial to understand how images communicate meanings.
 This course aims to broaden the graduate student’s Christian worldview through the exploration of art created after 1980.
 Contemporary visual arts encompass diverse subjects, forms, styles, materials, and techniques.
 This course will focus on seven themes common to recent artistic practice: spirituality and faith, identity, the body, time and memory, place, language, and science.
 The student will learn to evaluate visual objects, images, and their purposes and approaches.
 Studying complex relationships between Christianity and contemporary art theory will provide a meaningful and enlightening way to combine faith and academics.

 Course Requirements Checklist

-The student will read and critique the assigned article using the provided Art History Analysis Sheet.
-The critique must be 800–1,000 words and be written in current MLA format.
+The student will read and analyze the assigned article using the provided prompts, which will allow him or her to discover the most important aspects of art-historical research and writing.
+The analysis must be 1,000 words and be written in current MLA Style format.

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain 5 true/false questions, and have a 10-minute time limit.
+Eight quizzes cover the textbook chapters for the assigned Modules: Weeks.
+Each quiz is open-book/open-notes, comprised of 5 true/false questions, and has a 30-minute time limit.